 It’s a lot more than just my family history that causes me concern when I feel I am putting someone out; it’s also just part of my personality.
 I’ve lived a single adult life for a very long time.
 At this point, I’m pretty accustomed to taking care of things myself.
 So, when I require someone’s assistance, I have a hard time accepting it.
 When I feel like it’s something I should be able to take care of on my own, I feel like I’m inconveniencing others if I ask for or accept help.
 I’ve realized that this feeling has more to do with my own anger or disappointment in not being able to do it myself than about me actually inconveniencing them.

-I don't want to make my MS the center of attention
+I don't want to burden others with my MS

 Another drive for not wanting to inconvenience others is that I don’t want to make a big deal about my illness.
 I want to be known as more than my diagnosis, and if I have to bring it up, I worry it takes away from that.
 I’ve canceled many plans with family and friends because I knew the venue would be too hot or too loud for me.